Japan team at World Cup troubled by earthquake, hotel alarm

 "The alarm continued for a while and there are some delicate, nervous players, and some of them looked a bit tired in the morning," Nishino said.
 "So I assume there was some negative impact."

+Team officials said that none of the players have reported earthquake-related injuries among family or close friends, and players haven't reported any difficulty contacting loved ones.

+"There are no problems with friends whom I've contacted, but a lot of people were injured and I guess there are a lot of people I have not contacted yet," said forward Shinji Okazaki, who also plays for Leicester City.
+"I hope I will get a handle on their situation as soon as I can."

-On the pitch, Japan welcomed Leicester City forward Shinji Okazaki back to training after he missed the past four days to rest a nagging calf injury.
+There was some good news for Okazaki on the pitch.
+He was back to training after missing the past four days to rest a nagging calf injury.

-"We conducted a check yesterday and today, and he is actually listed up as part of our team, so I'd like you to be reassured," Nishino said.
+"I feel it's still not as good as it could be," Okazaki said after training.
+"It's not 100 percent, but it's all right, getting better, and I'm hoping to polish my skills and that there will be no problem.

+"I really have to do my best because I was chosen for the Japanese team and I feel that responsibility because I'm a team representative," he added.
+"I really feel better now, so I don't need to think about this.
+I just need to concentrate on the game."

 More AP World Cup coverage: www.apnews.com/tag/WorldCup